 A two-minute siren is sounded in the morning, at 11h00, which marks the opening of the official memorial ceremonies as well as private remembrance gatherings which are held at each cemetery where soldiers are buried.
 The day officially draws to a close between 19h00 – 20h00 in the official ceremony of Israel Independence Day on Mount Herzl, when the flag of Israel is returned to full mast.

-Thousands of Israeli soldiers, some of them young boys and girls just out of school, have died defending Israel during the various wars fought against them by the Arab nations as well as the war against terrorism.
+Thousands of Israeli soldiers, some of them young boys and girls just out of school, have died defending Israel during the various wars fought against them by the hostile surrounding Arab nations as well as the war against terrorism.

 Arab nations are still trying to annihilate Israel, some of them stating that they ‘dream of a map without Israel’ – of course, this will never happen.